Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 ![image](screenshots/file_location.png)

-4 Next, locate the file you want to update on this dialog window that opens up and click on "open"
+4 Next, locate the file you want to update on the dialog Box window that opens up and click on "open"

 ![image](screenshots/front_pathpoint.png)

-5 Finally the Pathpoint is displayed with the latest update loaded.
+5 Finally, the Pathpoint is displayed with the updates of the particular JSON file you chose.

 How to download the Currently Active Config File.